 Gamon's highlighted Figure 3 of Primiano with beverage container 70 in lighter orange.
-Paper 95, 53.
+Paper 95, 47.
 The vertical bottles stand behind the curved rectangular wall and are removed by being lifted vertically out of the device, not from underneath it.
 Ex.
 1012, 6:35-37.

 Based on the differences between Primiano and the patented design, we determine that Primiano does not provide the same visual impression as the patented design, and therefore cannot properly serve as a Rosen reference.
 Primiano's design is meant to display "beverage containers upright for easy viewing."
 Ex.
 1012, 1:13-15, 6:33-37.
 Further, the view of upright beverage container 70 is obscured by connecting member 72 in Primiano's design and beverage container 70 is removed by lifting up behind label 72.
 Id.
-Bottom end portions 78 are not positioned noticeably forward of the label area as in the patented design.
-The stops are much taller than they are wide with a prominent downward curve along the top edge.
 These combined differences create a distinct ornamental impression when compared to the patented design.